Blue Lights season 3: plot, cast, trailer and more

 Blue Lights season 3 release date

-The BBC have confirmed that Blue Lights season 3 began filming in Belfast in January 2025, which means it could be hitting our screens in late 2025 or early 2026.
+The BBC have confirmed that Blue Lights season 3 began filming in Belfast in January 2025 and is expected to hit our screens this autumn.

-The first two seasons of the drama came in consecutive years, however creators Adam Paterson and Declan Lawn said that with the show returning for two more series in the coming years, a bigger gap between them could be expected as they consider longer-running plot arcs.
+The first two seasons of the drama came exactly a year apart, in Spring 2023 and 2024, however creators Adam Paterson and Declan Lawn said that with the show returning for two more series in the coming years, a slightly bigger gap between them could be expected as they consider longer-running plot arcs.

 "It’s a great vote of confidence in the whole team and everyone involved," said Lawn.
 "Creatively though, for us as writers, it gives us a great deal of certainty, and it means we can plan the story arcs now over 12 episodes instead of six, which we're really excited about.